3 minute read

 The Big Idea: Linearizing the Non-Linear

-The Delta Method is a powerful analytical tool in statistics that allows us to find the approximate variance (or standard error) of a complicated, non-linear function of an estimator.
+The Delta Method is a powerful analytical tool in statistics used to find the approximate variance (or standard error) of a complicated, non-linear function of an estimator.

 Imagine you have a reliable statistical estimate, $\hat \theta$, of a true population parameter, $\theta$.
 You also know the variance of this estimate, $Var(\hat \theta)$.

-The Delta Method’s solution is simple: It replaces the complicated non-linear function with a simple linear one.
+The Solution: The Delta Method’s solution is simple: It replaces the complicated non-linear function with a simple linear one by applying first-order Taylor Approximation.

 \[g(\hat \theta) \approx g(\theta) + g'(\theta) (\hat \theta−\theta)\]